hot-meal/javascript-best-practices/README.md

 You could extend the `Array.prototype`, but it could clash with another library that tried to do the same thing.

-What if that other library was using `diff` to find the difference between the first and last elements of an array?

 This is why it is better to use ES6 classes and extend the `Array` global.

 **Bad:**